SUTRAS & VERSES

 During all one’s waking hours,

-Let one practice the way with gratitude.
+Let one practise the way with gratitude.

 Not holding to fixed views,